 Maureen Story is a Physical and Occupational Therapist who has worked in the field of Positioning and Mobility for over 30 years in both private practice and most notably at Sunny Hill Health Centre for Children in Vancouver, B.C.
 She was part of the team that developed and implemented the Positioning and Mobility Clinic at Sunny Hill Health Centre for Children.
 She is a clinical instructor at the University of B.C.
 She has presented at numerous conferences both Nationally and Internationally.
 She has been involved in a number of research projects including development of the Seated Postural Control Measure.
 She has been involved in international health projects in both India and China.
 Most recently she provided training and guidance to the staff at Guangzhou Children’s Hospital to assist them in developing and opening the first pediatric seating clinic in mainland China.
 Maureen has been a member of the International Seating Symposium committee since its inception in 1983 and has be Co-Chair since 2000.

-David Cooper (Co-Chair), MSc (Kinesiology), Rehabilitation Technologist, Therapy Department, Sunny Hill Health Centre for Children, Vancouver, BC
+David Cooper (Co-Chair), MSc (Kinesiology), Rehabilitation Technologist, Priority Posture Systems Ltd., Burnaby, BC

-David Cooper is a Rehabilitation Technologist on the Positioning and Mobility, and Assistive Technology teams at Sunny Hill Health Centre for Children.
+David Cooper is a Rehabilitation Technologist at Priority Posture Systems.
 Dave is a native of North Vancouver who studied Kinesiology (B.Sc. and M.Sc.) at Simon Fraser University.
 He has been working in seating, mobility, and other assistive technologies since 1978.
 First at the Medical Engineering Resource Unit, University of British Columbia until 1986 when he moved to Sunny Hill Health Centre.
 Dave was the Positioning and Mobility Team Leader from 1989 to 2014.
+He retired from Sunny Hill Health Centre in 2016 and now works part time at Priority Posture Systems.
 He has had several appointments with RESNA, (Special Interest Group Chair, Publications Committee, Meetings Committee, Board of Directors, Professional Standards Board, 1995 Conference Co-Chair), and was a member of the Wheelchair Standards Ad Hoc Committee on Seating, Positioning and Ergonomics.
 He has served on several conference committees, most notably the ISS Vancouver committee since 1986, as Co-Chair since 2000.

 Catherine Ellens, BScOT, Occupational Therapist, Therapy Department, Sunny Hill Health Centre for Children, Vancouver, BC